haakco/deploying-laravel-app/Stage_1/README.md

 Next we want to create the ```files``` directory for this role to store the keys.

 Next we want to generate our keys.
+(These are explicitly not added to git just to make sure no one uses them)

 ```shell
 ssh-keygen -t ed25519 -a 100 -f ./roles/deployment/files/deploy_id_ed25519 -q -N ""